Associate Professor of Accounting

 PhD, Izmir University of Economics

-Ibrahim Onur Oz is an Associate Professor of Accounting and he teaches Financial Accounting, Managerial Accounting, Financial Reporting Theory III (Intermediate Accounting III), Accounting For Decision Makers, and IFRS Analysis and Implementation courses in Barney School of Business.
+Dr. Ibrahim Onur Oz is an Associate Professor of Accounting and a Certified Management Accountant (CMA).
 Before joining the University of Hartford, he taught at Central Connecticut State University.

 His research interests include: